mpacula/COSMOS/docs/source/cli.rst

         runweb    Start the webserver

-Explore the available commands, using -h if you wish.
-Or see the :ref:`cli` for more info.
-Note that when listing workflows, the number beside each Workflow inside brackets, `[#]`, is the ID of that object.
+.. note:: When listing objects, the number beside each Workflow inside brackets, `[#]`, is the sql ID of that object.

 Examples
 ________